-While microservice architectures promote high-availability and dynamic scaling, there are certain challenges that arise from the indirect communications taking place between services.
+While microservice architectures promote high availability and dynamic scaling, there are certain challenges that arise from the indirect communications taking place between services.
 Whereas, in a monolithic system, subsystems are directly connected to each other and can pass data quickly and securely.
 Distributed architectures introduce a level of infrastructural complexity and latency.

 Consul is a service networking tool that allows users to discover services and secure network traffic.
 When an application endpoint — a VM, bare metal server, or container — is created or removed on the network, a local Consul client registers available services with the Consul server.

 Consul maintains a list of endpoints (IPs and ports) for each registered service.
 When an application endpoint — a VM, bare metal server, or container — is created or removed on the network, a local Consul client registers available services with the Consul server.
 NS1 queries the Consul services (including all instances of the service) to identify when a service is created or removed.

 For each Consul service, two records (A and SRV) are created within the NS1 platform, along with an answer for every instance of that service.
 The A record contains the IPs of the instances and the SRV records contain the IP addresses and ports that are being used per instance.

 Service discovery is the automatic detection of devices and services.
-It is the way in which applications and microservices locate each other on a network — aiming to simplify service configuration management within a microservices architecture where the volume and frequency of service-to-service communications is high.
+It is the way in which applications and micro-services locate each other on a network — aiming to simplify service configuration management within a microservices architecture where the volume and frequency of service to service communications is high.
 Service discovery implementations include a central server (or servers) that maintain a global view of addresses, as well as clients that connect to the central server to update and retrieve addresses.